-The new database at the heart of your all-new OfficialCharts.com is probably the most comprehensive resource of UK charts ever gathered together on the web – here is how to make the most of what it has to offer.
+The database at the heart of OfficialCharts.com is probably the most comprehensive chart resource on the web – here is how to make the most of what it has to offer.

 Searching for the charts